astrimbu/research/content/Research.md

   - 🗺️
 ---

-A mixture of interesting research papers / texts
+Interesting research papers & texts

-Will be adding my thoughts to these, for now most of them are GPT summaries
+Will be adding my thoughts to these, for now most of them are LLM summaries

 Computer Science / AI
 - [[Transformer paper]]